tuxBurner/play-jsannotations/README.md

 ## Installation (using sbt)

-You will need to add the following resolver in your `project/Build.scala` file:
+You will need to add the following resolver in your `build.sbt` file:

 ```scala
 resolvers += "tuxburner.github.io" at "http://tuxburner.github.io/repo"